-George III's 2 greats granddaughter, Princess Victoria, Queen Victoria's eldest daughter, and her daughter Princess Charlotte of Prussia, (born 24 July 1860), were further suspected of suffering from the condition.
-Charlotte described in her letters to her physician of suffering terrible pains in the abdominal area which wandered around her body, being lame, having blisters all over her face and of having dark red urine.
-References to similar symptoms in the correspondence of her mother Vicky, has been uncovered.
+George III's 2 greats granddaughter, Princess Victoria, Queen Victoria's eldest daughter, and her daughter Princess Charlotte of Prussia, (born 24 July 1860), was further suspected of suffering from the condition.
+Charlotte described in her letters to her physician suffering terrible pains in the abdominal area which wandered around her body, being lame, having blisters all over her face and having dark red urine.
+References to similar symptoms in the correspondence of her mother Vicky has been uncovered.

-Her daughter, Princess Feodora of Saxe-Meiningen (born 19 May, 1879) is also claimed to have suffered from the diease.
+Her daughter, Princess Feodora of Saxe-Meiningen (born 19 May 1879) is also claimed to have suffered from the disease.
 Recent medical tests performed on the remains of Charlotte and Feodora, who committed suicide at the age of 66 in 1945, have revealed that both probably suffered from porphyria.
-DNA tests carried out Princess Charlotte's remains revealed a mutation that affected the gene that codes for protoporphyrinogen oxidase (which controls the transition from step 5 to step 6 in haem production).
+DNA tests carried out on Princess Charlotte's remains revealed a mutation that affected the gene that codes for protoporphyrinogen oxidase (which controls the transition from step 5 to step 6 in haem production).

 Frederick the Great of Prussia (1712 - 1786) a grandson of George I, is believed to have suffered from an acute form of porphyria, like his relative George III.
 He experienced regular vomiting and temporary paralysis in addition to widespread nerve pain.